Associate Professor of Ministry Development, and Director, Doctor of Ministry Program

 - Book review: Church for Every Context: An Introduction to Theology and Practice.
 By Michael Moynagh with Philip Harrold (London: SCM Press, 2012) for Anglican Theological Review, forthcoming.

 - Book review: Opening the Field of Practical Theology: An Introduction.
 Edited by Kathleen A. Cahalan and Gordon S. Mikoski.
-(Maryland, Plymouth UK: Rowman & Littlefield, 2014) for Anglican Theological Review, forthcoming.
+(Maryland, Plymouth UK: Rowman & Littlefield, 2014) for Anglican Theological Review, June 2016.

 - “Supervisory Practice in a Distance Learning Program of Formation for Ministry.”
 Reflective Practice: Formation and Supervision in Ministry, Volume 31, 2011 (online journal, Berkeley, CA).

-- “Numbers and Stories” Theological Address to the Gathering of Leaders’ Conference on Vitality and Effectiveness in the Missionary Church, April 2015.
+- “Numbers and Stories: Measuring Vitality and Effectiveness in Ministry,” Theological Address to the Gathering of Leaders’ Conference on Vitality and Effectiveness in the Missionary Church, April 2015.

 - Two webinars on Leadership in Ministry for the Diocese of Michigan, Spring 2014.